brett-baudin-consulting/uMdali/README.md

 Ensure you have Docker installed on your local machine.
 If not, download and install Docker Desktop from [the official Docker website](https://www.docker.com/products/docker-desktop).
 This application is compatible with Windows, macOS, and Linux operating systems.

+You also need to have git installed.
+Git can be downloaded from [Git](https://git-scm.com/)

 ### Getting the Application

 1. **Clone the Repository**: Open a terminal and clone the uMdali repository to your local system with the following command: